 Okay, this is such a cool trick that the video gets divided into two parts: one for setting up the sections correctly, and one for setting up the footers and the page numbers.

 Whew!
-Okay, that seems like a lot of steps, but there’s really only three:
+Okay, that seems like a lot of steps, but there are really only three:

 - Insert section breaks between the pages where the pagination style will change.
 In the demonstration brief, there was one section break between the title page and the first page of the Tables of Contents/Authorities, and another section break between the Tables of Contents/Authorities section and the main body of the brief.